biabbiassago/apstanet17-biabbiassago/README.md

 Files used for prenstation of the project.
 The final presentation includes background on the topic that might be helpful to readers with no previous knowledge of evolutionary game theory.

 	- proppresentation.pdf = presentation with initial project proposal.
-	- finalpresentation.md =final markdown file presenting project's results (and changes).
+	- finalpresentation.md = final markdown file presenting project's results.